ZacSweers/CatchUp/libraries/tzdata/README.md

 Source: https://github.com/google/desugar_jdk_libs/blob/c3f88ccba469a041961dbb3fbbf5bf04962cecbd/src/share/classes/java/time/zone/TzdbZoneRulesProvider.java#L110

-To regenerate data with a new version, update the `tzVersion` in `gradle.properties` and run `./gradlew generateTzData`.
+To regenerate data with a new version, update the `tzVersion` in the `tickTock` extension in `build.gradle.kts` and run `./gradlew generateLazyZoneRules`.